Please read about spam and wattle.id.au if you have received spam which mentions wattle.id.au.

 Note: because of the volume of spam fraudulently pretending to be from wattle.id.au, I have disabled use of wattle.id.au itself as a mail destination.
 Instead please use nic.wattle.id.au for registry correspondence.

-id.au third level domains were opened up in July 2002, see auDA's New Regime announcement.
+id.au third level domains were opened up in July 2002 by auDA.

 The wattle.id.au sub-domain of id.au is maintained by David Keegel as a service to the Australian Internet community.

 Registrations in wattle.id.au are free of charge.
-David is committed to not ever charging registrants in wattle.id.au.
+David is committed never to charge registrants in wattle.id.au.

 You can find a fuller description of what id.au is at the id.au Web page.
 Briefly, id.au is a domain space set aside for Australian individuals to register their own private domain names (such as keegel.wattle.id.au).
 This allows an individual (or family) to have network addresses which are portable as they change jobs, schools or ISPs.